rwillers/occasional_prayers/index.md

 title: Occasional Prayers
 layout: home
 tagline:
-    Collects and other prayers from the <em>Book of Common Prayer</em>
+    Collects and other prayers from the <em>Book of Common Prayer</em> and the Anglican tradition
 content:
+    - tag
     - acna2019
     - acna2019collects
-    - tag
 ---